aggreyrc/phase-1-project/README.md

 4. The project must implement at least one instance of array iteration using available array methods (map, forEach, filter, etc).
 Manipulating your API data in some way should present an opportunity to implement your array iteration.

 5. Follow good coding practices.
 Keep your code DRY (Do not repeat yourself) by utilizing functions to abstract repetitive code.

+    # E-BOOK MANAGEMENT SYSTEM

+This is an Single Page Application that allows users to find and download books from a public api:Gutendex API

+It's features are as follows:

+1. Displays a list of books fetched from the api when the page is loaded.
+2. The user can search for books by title or author.
+3. The user can browse books by subject by clicking on any category